 As you will notice from the code, this object receives a single parameter (Order #), then deletes all records from the Order Detail file with a matching Order #.

 Copy and paste the attached SQL code into your favorite SQL command line editor and run the statement.
 This will create an SQL procedure on your database.
 The next step will be to register the procedure into your m-Power environment.

 Registering your SQL External Object to m-Power

 Once the main program is registered, you will next need to register the necessary parameters.
-Find the program you just registered and click the "Parameters" icon.
-Click the "Create Parm" button, then enter in a Parameter Description that will only be visible to fellow developers.
+Find the program you just registered and click the "View Parms" button.
+Click the "Create New Parameter" button, then enter in a Parameter Description that will only be visible to fellow developers.
 Lastly, enter in the parameter length as specified in your SQL object.
 Remember, to map this parameter to your application, you will need a field that has matching attributes.
 Mark "Yes" for "Required Field".
-Then press "Accept".
+Then press "Save".
 When complete, your screen should resemble the screenshot listed below:

 Calling your SQL External Object within m-Power

 Now that you have successfully created your External Object and registered it to m-Power, the final step to complete is calling your object at the application level.
 Since the purpose of this application is to delete records from the child table when the matching record is removed from the parent table, the ideal way to call this object would be from a Maintenance application.
 The idea here is to let the Maintenance application delete the one parent record, then call your object to delete all necessary child records.